 Students may participate in one of these categories:

-- Individual Project - engages in all steps of the research process; will be judged.
+- Individual Project - 1 student works on the project; engages in all steps of the research process.

-- Small Group Project - engages in all steps of the research process; will be judged.
+- Small Group Project - 2-10 students work on the same project; engages in all steps of the research process.

-- Class Project - engages in all steps of the research process; will be judged.
+- Class Project - most or all of the class works together on the same project; engages in all steps of the research process.

 We are proud to present several research project titles carried out by students for past Ecology Science Fairs.
 These samples are intended to give you an idea of the type of ecology investigations that have been presented at the Fair.